pvoborni/ipa-hcc/README.md

 ## Development and Testing

+See `CONTRIBUTING.md` for how to contribute to this repository.

 See `DEVELOPMENT.md` for instructions how to set up local development environment and how to utilize `idm-ci` for testing.